 We believe tech careers should be accessible to anyone with a dream and passion to pursue them.
 We offer tuition grants to qualifying students.

-Transferability of Credits: Graduates of the IT-Ready Technical Support program will not be issued academic credits that can be transferred to other academic institutions.
+Transferability of Credits: Graduates of the IT-Ready Technical Support (online) program will not be issued academic credits that can be transferred to other academic institutions.
 CompTIA Tech Career Academy does not accept academic credits issued by other academic institutions.
 Because the IT-Ready Technical Support program is designed as a one-course program, the transferability of credits cannot be considered.